-- · companies whose stage of development (revenue and R&D expense) and market capitalization are similar, though not necessarily identical, to ours; - companies with similar executive positions to ours; - · companies against which we believe we compete for executive talent; and - public companies based in the United States whose compensation and financial data are available in proxy statements or through widely available compensation surveys.
+- companies whose stage of development (revenue and R&D expense) and market capitalization are similar, though not necessarily identical, to ours: - companies with similar executive positions to ours; - companies against which we believe we compete for executive talent; and - public companies based in the United States whose compensation and financial data are available in proxy statements or through widely available compensation surveys.

-Based on these criteria, in October 2016 our Compensation Committee approved a revised peer group that we refer to as our 2016 Peer Group.
+Based on these criteria, in September 2017 our Compensation Committee approved a revised peer group that we refer to as our 2017 Peer Group.

-2016 Peer Group
+2017 Peer Group

-Kite Pharma, Inc.

-Macrogenics, Inc.

-Ophthotech Corporation

-Portola Pharmaceuticals, Inc.

-Prothena Corporation, plc.

-Puma Biotechnology, Inc.

-Sarepta Therapeutics, Inc.

-Spark Therapeutics, Inc.

-Synergy Pharmaceuticals, Inc.

-Ultragenyx Pharmaceutical Inc.
+ACADIA Pharmaceuticals Inc. Ionis Pharmaceuticals, Inc. Acceleron Pharma Inc. Kite Pharma, Inc. Aerie Pharmaceuticals, Inc. Neurocrine Biosciences, Inc. Agios Pharmaceuticals, Inc. Portola Pharmaceuticals, Inc. Alnylam Pharmaceuticals, Inc. Prothena Corporation plc Amicus Therapeutics, Inc. Puma Biotechnology, Inc. bluebird bio, Inc. Sarepta Therapeutics, Inc. Clovis Oncology, Inc. Spark Therapeutics, Inc. Dermira, Inc. Synergy Pharmaceuticals, Inc. Exelixis, Inc. Tesaro, Inc. Intercept Pharmaceuticals, Inc. Ultragenyx Pharmaceutical Inc.

 Our Compensation Committee reviews the companies in our peer group annually, based on agreed criteria regarding which companies should be included in the peer group, and makes adjustments as necessary to ensure the peer group continues to properly reflect the market in which we compete for talented executives.
-For example, the changes between our 2015 Peer Group and our 2016 Peer Group were the result of certain companies being acquired, certain companies moving to a different stage of development (revenue and R&D expense) or market capitalization, and other changes to better align the peer group.
+For example, the changes between our 2017 Peer Group and our 2016 Peer Group were the result of certain companies being acquired, certain companies moving to a different stage of development (revenue and R&D expense) or market capitalization, and other changes to better align the peer group.

-Our 2015 peer group, or 2015 Peer Group, as approved by the Compensation Committee, was: Acceleron Pharma Inc, Achillion Pharmaceuticals, Inc., Agios Pharmaceuticals, Inc., Amicus Therapeutics, Inc., Cempra, Inc., Chimerix, Inc., Clovis Oncologoy, Inc., Dynavax Technologies Corp., Eagle Pharmaceuticals, Inc., Esperion Therapeutics, Inc., Heron Therapeutics, Inc., Insmed, Inc., Intra-Cellular Therapies, Inc., Juno Therapeutics, Inc., Kite Pharma, Inc., Ophthotech Corporation, Portola Pharmaceuticals, Inc., Puma Biotechnology, Inc., Relypsa, Inc., Sarepta Therapeutics, Inc., Spark Therapeutics, Inc., Tesaro, Inc., Ultragenyx Pharmaceutical Inc., Zafgen, Inc., Ziopharm Oncology Inc.
+Our 2016 peer group, or 2016 Peer Group, as approved by the Compensation Committee, was: Acceleron Pharma Inc., Achillion Pharmaceuticals, Inc., Aerie Pharmaceuticals, Inc., Agios Pharmaceuticals, Inc., Amicus Therapeutics, Inc., Bluebird bio, Inc., Cempra, Inc., Clovis Oncology, Inc., Dermira, Inc., Intra-Cellular Therapies, Inc., Juno Therapeutics, Inc., Kite Pharma, Inc., Macrogenics, Inc., Ophthotech Corporation, Portola

+Pharmaceuticals, Inc., Prothena Corporation, plc., Puma Biotechnology, Inc., Sarepta Therapeutics, Inc., Spark Therapeutics, Inc., Synergy Pharmaceuticals, Inc. and Ultragenyx Pharmaceutical Inc.

-We believe that the compensation practices and levels of our 2016 Peer Group provided us with appropriate compensation benchmarks for evaluating the compensation of our executive officers based on 2016 performance.
-Notwithstanding the similarities of the 2016 Peer Group to us, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are, or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
+We believe that the compensation practices and levels of our 2017 Peer Group provided us with appropriate compensation benchmarks for evaluating the compensation of our executive officers based on 2017 performance.
+Notwithstanding the similarities of the 2017 Peer Group to us, due to the nature of our business, we compete for executive talent with many public companies that are larger and more established than we are, or that possess greater resources than we do, and with smaller private companies that may be able to offer greater equity compensation potential, as well as with prestigious academic and non-profit institutions.
 Our Compensation Committee takes these factors into account in assessing executive compensation.